 - Supervisory control and data acquisition SCADA software

 - PTC Creo Parametric

-How do I Become an Industrial Production Manager?
+How to Become an Industrial Production Manager

 Where Industrial Production Managers Work

 Below are examples of industries where Industrial Production Managers work:

 Those thinking about becoming an Industrial Production Manager might also be interested in the following careers: